MissouriMRR/IARC-2020/vision/README.md

 ## Storing Images

-*Images & Videos should never be commited into any part of the repo at any time!*
+*Images & Videos should never be commited into any part of the repo!*

 Uploading Images & Videos: Upload all content to the MRR Team Drive in *IARC Mission 9/vision_images or videos* then to the respective project folder.

-Downloading Images & Videos: From the MRR Team Drive, download *IARC Mission 9/vision_images or videos* and save it in your copy of the repository as *IARC-2020/vision/vision_images (or _videos)*.
-Code and unit tests should work as if all content is located in these folders.
+Downloading Images & Videos: From the MRR Team Drive, download *IARC Mission 9/vision_images or vision_videos* and save the zip file.
+Extract its contents into your copy of the repository as *IARC-2020/vision/vision_images (or vision_videos)*.

 ## Documentation

-### Code Files
+### Modules

 ```python
     """